 An inpatient program based upon the 12-step recovery model for addiction is one of the most successful ways for a meth addict to begin their journey toward recovery.
 By removing yourself from the stresses and triggers of everyday life, you’ll be able to focus your attention entirely upon getting better.
 Using various treatment techniques including humane detox, medication management, and therapies such as individual, family, and group modalities, you’ll be able to address the underlying reasons for your addiction and start to heal emotionally and physically.
 An inpatient treatment for meth addiction may very well save your life.

-As one of the leading treatment centers near Charlotte & Lancaster for meth abuse, we believe that each client we treat comes to us full of untapped strengths that can be used to overcome meth addiction to drugs and alcohol.
+As one of the leading treatment centers near Charlotte and Lancaster for meth abuse, we believe that each client we treat comes to us full of untapped strengths that can be used to overcome meth addiction to drugs and alcohol.
 Rather than focusing upon the symptoms of meth addiction, Rebound aims to treat the whole person and all of his or her needs, including co-occurring mental health disorders.
 We’re a holistic treatment center that believes that the best type of addiction recovery program is one that is specifically developed for each client we treat.
 We’ll never use a cookie-cutter approach to treatment, and we value the input of each client.
 You’ll work very closely with your treatment team to create a plan of care for your stay with us that addresses all of your needs – mind, body, and spirit.
 Our compassionate staff will be there when you need us most.

-Treatment Options at Rebound Behavioral Health
+Types of Meth Addiction Treatment Offered at Rebound Behavioral Health

 When you come to us for help, you’ll first undergo a series of evaluations to allow us to best determine the level of care you need.
 The medical examination will let us see the damage meth has done to your physical body as well as determine if you’re using other drugs.
 The psychiatric evaluation will let us determine how meth has affected your psychological state and determine if you’re struggling with other co-occurring, dual-diagnosis disorders.
 We’ll take the results of these evaluations and sit down with you to create a plan of care for your stay.